rcdevs/nextcloud_openotp_auth/README.md

 4. Navigate to the 'Apps' page in Admin.
    ..
 Click on 'OpenOTP Two Factor Authentication' in the application list.
 Then click the 'Enable' button.

-### **********   USAGE  **********

-- Navigate to the 'Admin' page / Additional settings, or go directly to the configuration via Admin button in the header
-- Set at least the server url and the Client Id, Click 'Save'
-- Allow users to administer Two-factor on their profile settings page or not.
-When activated, User goes to Personnal section to enable or not Two-Factor on his account.
-- It's possible to use LDAP/AD Integration (user_ldap) application with RCDevs OpenOTP (openotp_auth) application.
-Be sure to configure
-  LDAP plugin to create your local user with the uid/samaccountname, otherwise a random generated string is used for username when accounts are auto-created during import process.
-To do this, click on Expert tab, and fill in "Override UUID detection" with the correct login name based on your LDAP directory (uid/samaccountname...)
-- Contextual authentication: Change the LoginMode to LDAP-only for requests comming from trusted devices on trusted IPs.
-  One user device gets trusted for a specifc IP address after a successful two-factor authentication.
-  Contextual Authentication need a persistant cookie after logout to work properly.
-Nextcloud implement Clear-Site-Data HTTP response header (https://www.w3.org/TR/clear-site-data/#grammardef-cookies), this mechanism clear all cache, cookie and storage from the browser, included OpenOTP context cookie.
-To enable this feature, you need to MANUALLY edit this file: core/Controller/LoginController.php and comments this line 123 in public function logout():
-  //$response->addHeader('Clear-Site-Data', '"cache", "cookies", "storage", "executionContexts"'); or delete ["cookies",] from the same line.
-- !!
-IMPORTANT !! keep an admin user working without otp in case of a problem.
-If not you can:
-  ->  Use occ command line to disable/enable two-factor authentication for a user: (sudo -u www-data) ./occ twofactorauth:enable username
-  ->  Switch authentication method to Standard (Nextcloud password):
-  "UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'openotp_auth' AND configkey = 'rcdevsopenotp_authentication_method'
-  ->  Disable openOTP authentication for one (admin?) user:
-  "DELETE FROM *PREFIX*appconfig WHERE userid = '%yourusername%' AND appid = 'openotp_auth' AND configkey = 'enable_openotp'
-  Replace *PREFIX* by Nextcloud table prefix 'oc_' by default

 ### **********   CHANGELOG  **********